EVER EVER EVER Motto Divder

 after Raynor withdrew judge William A. Fisher announced his candidacy.
 He and Hayes were popular candidates.
 But Fisher did not suit Gorman and Hayes did not suit Rasin, so it was “thumbs down” for both of them.
 The bosses and decided upon John E Hurst, who had not been a candidate and whose name had not been mentioned in connection with the nomination.
 They offered him the nomination; he said he would take it and that was all there was to it.
 His nomination was put through the convention on the first ballot.

-That very afternoon Charles W. dashiell, the city editor of The Sun, and William H. Davis, the political reporter, who had attended the convention, laid the whole proceeding before a conference which was attended by Edwin F. Adell, then the head of The Sun organization; Oakland P. Haine.
+That very afternoon Charles W. dashiell, the city editor of The Sun, and William H. Davis, the political reporter, who had attended the convention, laid the whole proceeding before a conference which was attended by Edwin F. Abell, then the head of The Sun organization; Oakland P. Haine.
 The managing editor, and Norval E. Foard, state editor.
 It was decided that the only decent and proper course for The Sun to take would be to fight.
 The next morning the whole proceeding at the convention was laid bare, it’s true inwardness and significance described and the whole performance announced in several terms.

 Opposition Rallies Quickly